-A second view is dual-track realiser relative conativism.
-On this view both self-directed and other-directed conations play a role in determining the personal-identity truths.
-This view is a version of public conativism on which everyone’s other-and self-directed conations jointly determine the personal-identity truths.
-So, on this view, the total set of conations of Mary’s community (including her own) determine whether <Mary will survive teletransportation> is true.
-I’ll call this view public realiser relative conativism though it is obviously not the only possible version of public realiser relative conativism; one could instead hold that it is community-level attitudes that matter, and that these are not simply the joint product of the other-and self-directed attitudes of members of the community, or one could think that both of these sets of attitudes matter.
+A second view is dual-track realizer relative conativism.
+On this view, both self-directed and other-directed conations play a role in determining the personal-identity truths.
+This view is a version of public conativism on which everyone’s other-directed and self-directed conations jointly determine the personal-identity truths.
+On this view, the total set of conations of Mary’s community (including her own) determine whether <Mary will survive teletransportation> is true.
+I will call this view public realizer relative conativism though it is obviously not the only possible version of public realizer relative conativism; one could instead hold that it is community-level attitudes that matter and that these are not simply the joint product of the other-directed and self-directed attitudes of members of the community, or one could think that both of these sets of attitudes matter.

-This brings us to a third class of view, which I will call personal-identity pluralism (or just pluralism for short).
-Pluralism is the view that there is more than one notion of personal-identity and its correlates (such as ‘same person’, and ‘survives’, and so on).
-Pluralistic conativism is the view that there are multiple notions of personal-identity that map onto different personal-identity relations, which are determined by different sets of conative attitudes.
-Braddon-Mitchell and Miller (2020a) gesture towards a view like this.
-Pluralistic conativism can be spelled out as either a version of realiser relative conativism or of assessor relative conativism.
+This brings me to a third class of views, which I will call personal-identity pluralism (or just pluralism for short).
+Pluralism is the view that there is more than one notion of personal identity and its correlates (such as ‘same person’, and ‘survives’, and so on).
+Pluralistic conativism is the view that there are multiple notions of personal identity that map onto different personal-identity relations, which are determined by different sets of conative attitudes.
+Braddon-Mitchell and Miller (2020a) gesture toward a view like this.
+Pluralistic conativism can be spelled out as either a version of realizer relative conativism or of assessor relative conativism.

-Let’s begin by considering a class of views I’ll call pluralistic realiser relative conativism.
-According to such views, (a) there are multiple notions of person-identity and (b) sometimes personal-identity sentences express a proposition about one notion of personal-identity, and sometimes a proposition about another notion of personal-identity and (c) propositions about the various notions of personal-identity are true, or false, simpliciter, and are made true (or false) by the (relevant) attitudes of person-stages or communities thereof.
+Let us begin by considering a class of views I will call pluralistic realizer relative conativism.
+According to such views, (a) there are multiple notions of personal identity and (b) sometimes personal-identity sentences express a proposition about one notion of personal identity and sometimes a proposition about another notion of personal identity and (c) propositions about the various notions of personal identity are true or false simpliciter, and they are made true (or false) by the (relevant) attitudes of person-stages or communities thereof.

 There are various ways one might spell out such a view.
-For a start, we might hold that there is both a private and a public notion of personal-identity.
+For a start, we might hold that there is both a private and a public notion of personal identity.
 The former is the notion we use in personal and interpersonal settings.
 I take this to be the notion that is salient in the dispute between Mary and Jeremy regarding whether Mary will survive teletransportation.
-The latter, public notion of personal-identity, is one we use in social or community settings in which we are interested in, say, property rights, legal responsibility, and so on.
-If so, it seems plausible that truths about the private notion will be determined by individual stages’ self or other-directed attitudes, while truths about the public notion will be determined by community-level attitudes, (which might in turn be determined in part or whole by the self- and other-directed attitudes of the members of the community).
+The other, public notion of personal identity is one we use in social or community settings in which we are interested in, say, property rights, legal responsibility, and so on.
+If so, it seems plausible that truths about the private notion will be determined by individual stages’ self-directed or other-directed attitudes, while truths about the public notion will be determined by community-level attitudes (which might in turn be determined in part or whole by the self-directed and other-directed attitudes of the members of the community).
 We can call the private notion person-identityPR and the public notion person-identityPU.

 Then Freddie might utter ‘Mary will not survive teletransportation’ and assert the proposition <Mary will not survivePU teletransportation>, and the truth of that proposition will be determined by the relevant community-level attitudes.
-By contrast, Jeremy might utter ‘Mary will not survive teletransportation’ and assert <Mary will not survivePR teletransportation> and the truth of that proposition will be determined by the relevant personal-level attitudes (for instance, Mary’s self-directed attitudes).
-Let’s call this view public/private pluralism.
+By contrast, Jeremy might utter ‘Mary will not survive teletransportation’ and assert <Mary will not survivePR teletransportation>, and the truth of that proposition will be determined by the relevant personal-level attitudes (for instance, Mary’s self-directed attitudes).
+Let us call this view public/private pluralism.